komodorio/docs/docs/Learn/Monitors.md

 Komodor Monitors are built to detect different scenarios, investigate certain aspects around them and provide additional context to simplify the troubleshooting process and reduce the MTTR.

-## Supported configurations per Monitor:
+## Supported configurations per Monitor :

 Komodor monitors are being configured on a cluster level, each monitor supports the following configurations: